 There are several ways to reach the Bangkok Railway Station.
 The easiest way to get to the Railway Station is by taking the MRT Metro to Hua Lamphong MRT Station (Thai: สถานีหัวลำโพง), using Exit 4.
 There are also public buses that can take you to the station.
 Taxi can be considered as the fastest option, but on top of that, it is the most expensive.
 Note that always remember to ask the taxi driver to turn on the meter.
 Overall, it’s not hard to get there.

 Bangkok’s Railway Station holds lots of facilities from restaurants to shops, fulfilling any possible need for a foreign traveler.
 In the middle of the station, there is a big waiting area for passengers.
 Shops, ticket counters, and restaurants surround this place.

 Small shops and convenience stores sell an appreciable amount of snacks, foods, medicines, magazines, etc. You can always find a place where to buy regular stuff.
 The only thing you have to do is to look for the signs or ask a random person to find the small shops around.

 Various food stalls and cafés sell all kinds of takeaway foods and drinks for travelers who want to sit and enjoy a snack or a quick meal while waiting for the train.
 You literally can’t decide what to eat.
-Besides food courts that sell various inexpensive Thai Food dishes, there is a KFC branch, a noodle shop, 7-eleven, Mr. Bun, Dunkin Donuts, and Black Canyon Coffee as well.
+Besides food courts that sell various inexpensive Thai Food dishes, there is a KFC branch, a noodle shop, 7-Eleven, Mr. Bun, Dunkin Donuts, and Black Canyon Coffee.
 If you have time, there are also local restaurants near the station.

 At the front entrance of Bangkok Railway Station, there is luggage storage.
 The left luggage office is open daily from 4:00 am to 11:00 pm.